The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Discussions and conclusions

-Additional steps to continue reducing contamination in samples of extragalactic GC candidates for multi-band surveys like LSST must rely on complementary, more informative data to augment the color space before attempting to leverage more complex models.
-Possibilities include: most importantly, near-IR, as demonstrated by \cite{munoz2014} and \cite{cantiello2018} to be very useful; morphological properties, which are known to be effective discriminators when sufficient spatial resolution is achieved, as in HST and Euclid data \citep{peng2006, voggel2025, larsen2025, howell2025}; astrometric parallax from Gaia \citep{voggel20, chies-santos2022}; and careful UV contribution (e.g. \citealt{pacheco2025}).
+Therefore, additional steps to continue reducing contamination in samples of extragalactic GC candidates for multi-band surveys like LSST must rely on complementary, more informative data to augment the color space before attempting to leverage more complex models.
+Possibilities include: most importantly, morphometric properties, which are known to be very effective discriminators when sufficient spatial resolution is achieved, as in spaced-based facilities such as HST, Euclid, and the upcoming Roman Space Telescope \citep{peng2006, voggel2025, larsen2025, howell2025}; near-IR, as demonstrated by \cite{munoz2014} and \cite{cantiello2018} to be very useful; astrometric parallax from Gaia \citep{voggel2020, chies-santos2022}; and careful UV contribution (e.g. \citealt{pacheco2025}).
+Specifically regarding the scenario in which space-based imaging in multiple filters is available, the use of convolutional neural networks and methods alike to identify very promising extragalactic GC candidates from the images themselves, or from the image cutouts of photometric candidates, becomes not only feasible, but perhaps desirable, especially for automated selection over large areas of the sky \citep{dold2022}.